jgthms/bulma/docs/README.md

 1. Make sure Ruby 2.x is installed.
 2. `gem install jekyll` if `jekyll` is not already installed.

+Or you can also run `sudo apt-get get install jekyll` if available for your distribution

 > **Note**: If you are an ```Ubuntu user```, make sure ruby2.x-dev is installed.

 ## Viewing the documentation locally